tiny & Vast

 grow roots

-Exploring how our original design meets function in our adult moving bodies.
+Exploring how our original design meets function in our adult moving bodies and WHY this changes everything about our understanding of movement.

 A detailed exploration of key non-dual tantric texts woven through contemporary literature and the felt sense for integrated understanding.